cockroachdb/docs/v21.2/recommended-production-settings.md

     - The loss of a small node during failure or routine maintenance has a lesser impact on workload response time and concurrency.
     - Having more and smaller nodes allows [backup and restore jobs](take-and-restore-encrypted-backups.html) to complete more quickly, since these jobs run in parallel and less data is hosted on each individual node.
     - Recovery from a failed node is faster when data is spread across more nodes.
-A smaller node will also take a shorter time to rebuild.
+A smaller node will also take a shorter time to rebalance to a steady state.

 In general, distribute your total vCPUs into the **largest possible nodes and smallest possible cluster** that meets your fault tolerance goals.

 - Each node should have at least {% include {{ page.version.version }}/prod-deployment/provision-cpu.md %}.
-For good performance, we recommend at least 8 vCPUs per node.
+For more stability, we recommend at least 8 vCPUs per node.

 - Avoid "burstable" or "shared-core" virtual machines that limit the load on CPU resources.